-

 At Medpoint, we offer a range of foam rollers suited to different needs.
 Here’s what to consider:

-You can [visit our showroom at Shankill, Dublin] to explore options and get expert advice from our in-house physio team.
+You can visit our showroom at Shankill, Dublin to explore options and get expert advice from our in-house physio team.
+Alternatively, learn how to choose the right foam roller.

 Foam rolling is one of the simplest yet most effective tools for anyone serious about movement, recovery, or long-term health.
 Whether you’re dealing with post-workout soreness, day-to-day tightness, or simply want to stay mobile as you age, a foam roller is an investment in your body.